NaiboWang/EasySpider/ElectronJS/README.md

 If the task is stuck at the `npm install electron-squirrel-startup` step, please refer to the following tutorial on changing the source: [https://blog.csdn.net/qq_38463737/article/details/140277803](https://blog.csdn.net/qq_38463737/article/details/140277803).

-If you encounter `node-gyp` related errors when running `npm run package` on Windows, you can install `electron-rebuild`:
+If you encounter `node-gyp` related errors when running `npm run package` on Windows, you can install `electron-rebuild` and recompile the relevant modules:

 ```sh
 npm install --save-dev electron-rebuild